Firebird Home Firebird Documentation Index

 It should be noted that the installer removes fbclient.dll from the <system> directory if the file is found there.
 The installer also removes any deprecated HKLM\Software\Firebird* Registry keys.

-Using the Win32 Firebird Installer
+Using the Firebird Installer

 Important

-Don't overlook the need to have the Microsoft® Visual C and Visual C++ runtimes (msvcrt.dll and msvcpp60.dll, respectively) present in the system directory of all Windows servers and clients, including Windows Embedded installations.
-For your convenience, copies of these libraries will be placed in the \bin directory of the Firebird install.
-However, you should check first whether later versions of these libraries are already present.
-Don't overwrite later versions.
+Don't overlook the need to have the Microsoft® Visual C and Visual C++ runtimes (msvcr80.dll and msvcp80.dll, respectively) present in the appropriate directory of all Windows servers and clients, including Windows Embedded installations.
+For your convenience, copies of these libraries should be present in the \bin directory of the Firebird install.
+Refer to the earlier notes in this section if these libraries are missing.

 This is really the easy part: the actual install.
 Just run the executable and respond to the dialogs.
 After you have answered a few dialogs about licensing and installation notes, you should see one where you decide on the location of the Firebird root directory.